Golden Gate: Golden Gate Bridge

 In 1933 construction began on the Golden Gate Bridge, a suspension bridge connecting the city of San Francisco on the northern tip of the San Francisco Peninsula to Marin County.
 Today it is part of both US Highway 101 and California Route 1.

 The bridge was the longest suspension bridge span in the world when completed in 1937 and is an internationally recognized symbol of San Francisco and the state of California.
-Since its completion the span has been surpassed by eighteen other bridges and remains second longest in the United States, after the Verrazano-Narrows Bridge in New York City.
+Since its completion the span has been surpassed by eighteen other bridges and remains second longest in the United States, after the Verrazzano–Narrows Bridge in New York City.
 In 2007, it was ranked fifth on the List of America's Favorite Architecture by the American Institute of Architects.

 Navigation

 The Golden Gate strait serves as the primary access channel for navigation to and from the San Francisco Bay, one of the largest cargo ports in the United States.
 Commercial ports include the Port of Oakland, the Port of Richmond, and the Port of San Francisco.
 Commercial cargo ships use the Golden Gate to access the San Francisco Bay, as well as barges, tankers, fishing boats, cruise ships, and privately owned boats, including wind-surfers and kite-boards.
 About 9000 ships moved through the Golden Gate in 2014, and a similar amount in 2015.
 The U.S Coast Guard maintains a Vessel Traffic Service to monitor and regulate vessel traffic through the Golden Gate.

 For navigational guidance, there are white and green lights on the center of the span of the Golden Gate Bridge.
 Lighthouses with beacons and foghorns provide alerts at Point Bonita, Point Diablo, Lime Point and Mile Rocks.
 Before the Golden Gate Bridge was built, a lighthouse protected the south side of the strait at Fort Point.
 Buoys and radar reflectors provide additional navigational aid at various locations throughout the strait.